swift-server/sswg/process/incubation.md

 As described on https://swift.org/server/, the goal of the Swift Server Work Group (SSWG) is to create a robust, healthy ecosystem for server application development with Swift.
 One avenue to achieve this goal is to encourage the development of high quality, well maintained libraries and tools that the community can comfortably lean on.

-The difference between the SSWG and the Swift Evolution process is that server-oriented libraries and tools that are produced as a result of work group efforts will exist outside of the Swift language project itself and will be distributed across different code bases.
+The difference between the SSWG and the Swift Evolution process is that server-oriented libraries and tools that are produced as a result of work group efforts will exist outside of the Swift language project itself, and they will be distributed across different code bases.

 The teams at Apple, IBM, and Vapor have engineers that will actively participate in the development of such libraries and tools and we would love to see the community joining in this effort.
 To that end, the work group defined and launches an incubation process where anyone can pitch, propose, develop, and contribute to such libraries and tools.

-The incubation process is designed to help nurture and mature projects ensuring standardization, quality and longevity.
+The incubation process is designed to help nurture and mature projects ensuring standardization, quality, and longevity.
 It also seeks to increase the visibility of ideas, experiments, or other early work that can add value to the SSWG mission.
 The following document details this incubation process.

 ## Process

-Incubation is made of the following stages: **Pitch**, **Proposal**, **Development** and **Recommendation**.
+Incubation is made of the following stages: **Pitch**, **Proposal**, **Development**, and **Recommendation**.
 The Development stage is where the majority of incubation take place.
 The SSWG will maintain a public "Swift Server Ecosystem" index page that will list all recommended tools and libraries as well as projects that are part of the incubation process and their respective incubation level.

 ### Pitch